mgabilo/concept-discovery/README.md

 ## What's not included

-The software used to parse sentences in Wikipedia was a modified version of the Charniak parser which minimally reconstructs clause structures from the parse tree.
+The software used to parse sentences in Wikipedia was a modified version of the Charniak parser which minimally reconstructed clause structures from the parse tree.
 The features (frequency-based word vectors) were then extracted from these minimal clause structures.
 This software is not currently available due to unclear licensing